Preventing Pressure Injuries

 This information explains how you can prevent pressure injuries.

-• Had one in the past.
+• Had one before.

-• Have trouble moving some parts of your body or trouble changing positions often.
+• Have trouble moving or changing positions.

 • Do not get enough nutrients from your diet or do not drink enough liquids to keep your skin healthy.